Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/create-apply-retention-labels.md

 This method requires retention labels to be published to a retention label policy.

-In addition to enabling people to apply a retention label to individual documents, you can also apply a default retention label to a SharePoint library, folder, or document set, so that all documents in that location get the default retention label.
+In addition to enabling people to apply a retention label to individual documents, you can also apply a default retention label to a SharePoint library, folder, or document set, so that all documents in that location inherit the default retention label.

 For a document library, this is done on the **Library settings** page for a document library.
 When you choose the default retention label, you can also choose to apply it to existing items in the library.